Dementia ServiceYou are here: Home ยป Dementia Service

 • a diagnosis of dementia

-The dementia service is nurse led service.
+The dementia service is nurse-led service.

 Our aims are to:

-• deliver individualised person-centred care
+• deliver person-centred care

 • reduce hospital admissions for people living with dementia